helm/charts/stable/concourse/README.md

 ## Scaling the Chart

 Scaling should typically be managed via the `helm upgrade` command, but `StatefulSets` don't yet work with `helm upgrade`.
-In the meantime, until `helm upgrade` works, if you want to change the number of replicas, you can use the kubectl scale as shown below:
+In the meantime, until `helm upgrade` works, if you want to change the number of replicas, you can use the `kubectl scale` command as shown below:

 ```console
 $ kubectl scale statefulset my-release-worker --replicas=3